JoeyZhaoCN/CodesRepositoryII/README.md

 # CodesRepositoryII
-This is a repository for some practice codes.
+This is a repository for some practice projects.
 (C)